HM The Queen Consort

-Cornwall Air Ambulance Trust is extremely proud to have HRH The Duchess of Cornwall as its Patron.
+Cornwall Air Ambulance Trust is extremely proud to have HM The Queen Consort as its Patron.

-The Duchess began her role as the first official patron of the charity in 2011 and lends her support to fundraising activities.
+The Queen Consort began her role as the first official patron of the charity in 2011, as The Duchess of Cornwall, and lends her support to fundraising activities.

-During a three day tour of Cornwall in July 2012 Her Royal Highness officially opened the charity’s new operations facility and charity headquarters.
-During her visit the Duchess met with aircrew, volunteers, charity staff, trustees and local dignitaries.
+During a three day tour of Cornwall in July 2012 the now Queen Consort officially opened the charity’s new operations facility and charity headquarters.
+During her visit she met with aircrew, volunteers, charity staff, trustees and local dignitaries.

-The Duchess visited Cornwall Air Ambulance once again on 22nd July 2015 when she cut the turf for the new fundraising and volunteering centre.
+The Queen Consort visited Cornwall Air Ambulance once again on 22nd July 2015 when she cut the turf for the new fundraising and volunteering centre.

-Paying tribute to the work of the Cornwall Air Ambulance, the Duchess said: “I just want to congratulate you all on this wonderful job with the new building.
+Paying tribute to the work of the Cornwall Air Ambulance, Her Majesty The Queen Consort said: “I just want to congratulate you all on this wonderful job with the new building.
 I have spoken to so many people who have been saved by the air ambulance and I don’t know what this community and others would do in Britain without the air ambulance.
 I want to say thank you to everybody for the service they provide and the lives they save.”

-The support of the Duchess of Cornwall is a brilliant endorsement for a local charity that has served the Cornish community since 1987.
+The support of the Queen Consort is a brilliant endorsement for a local charity that has served the Cornish community since 1987.